-Make a safe and enriching environment for any child age 12-20 in our area interested in personal growth through artistic instruction amongst supportive instructors and peers.
+Maintain a safe and enriching environment for any child 6th grade-Age 20 in our area that are interested in personal growth through artistic instruction amongst supportive instructors and peers.

 Provide Instruments to young individuals and music groups of Southwest Michigan where there is need, for instruction and performing.

-Establish physical locations, beginning in Southwest Michigan where students can go after school for safe and supportive instruction in the arts and socialize with peers in a safe environment.
+Establish a dedicated physical location within exisiting facilities or as a stand alone teen art center in Southwest Michigan where students can go after school for safe and supportive instruction in the arts and socialize with peers in a safe environment.

 We have established Luc’s Light to make beauty from broken.